shibambhagat/Ola_Ride_Dataset_SQL_query/README.md

 ```sql
 SELECT * FROM cancelled_rides_by_customers;
 ```
-- **Purpose**: Track the number of bookings cancelled by customers.
+- **Purpose**: Track the number of bookings cancelled by customers, which can be useful for understanding customer behavior and identifying potential issues with service quality.
+- **Real-life Use Case**: This information can be used for customer retention strategies or to assess cancellation trends.
 - **Output**: Displays the total number of cancelled rides by customers.

 ---